gittyeric/city-wars-game/README.md

-# Friendly Birds - a not so angry birds clone
+# Noah's Ark - a not so angry birds clone

 [Preview](http://georgiee.github.io/lab-friendly-birds/)